PsyPhy/GripGraspISS/Source Code/GraspInstructionTypesetting/StepReadySeated.prompt.md

 HEADER( __Ready to Start__ )

-- Replace the Cushion on the CHAIR.

 - Adopt the *__seated__* posture in the CHAIR.

-- Attach CHESTMARKERS to your torso and verify that it is well centered left-to-right on your chest.
+- Attach CHESTMARKERS to the JUNCTION and verify that it is well centered left-to-right on your chest.

 - Place the HMD on your forehead in preparation for performing science tasks.

+- Pass your right forearm through the strap on the HANDMARKERS cable and tighten near the elbow.

-- Attach the HANDMARKERS to your *__right__* hand and attach strap on cable to forearm near elbow.
+- Attach the HANDMARKERS to your *__right__* hand with your palm against the flat side of the paddle.

 - Take the REMOTE in your *__left__* hand.

 CENTER( IMAGE(Pictures/SubjectPositioningSeated.gif, 350) )

-CENTER(Pull the HMD over your eyes then press the CBUTTON on the REMOTE to begin. )
+CENTER(Pull the HMD over your eyes then press the RBUTTON on the REMOTE to begin. )